aseprite/aseprite/INSTALL.md

    commands, you have to compile the project executing make, nmake, opening the solution, etc.

-4. When the project is compiled, you can copy `build/src/aseprite.exe` file to `aseprite-source` and execute it.
+4. When the project is compiled, you can copy the resulting executable file (e.g. `build/src/aseprite.exe`) to `aseprite-source` and execute it.
 If you have used a Visual Studio project, you can copy the whole `data/` directory to `build/src/RelWithDebInfo/` so you can run/debug the program from Visual Studio IDE.
+On Linux, you can copy the `data/` directory in `~/.aseprite/` directory.

-# How to profile ASEPRITE?
+# How to profile Aseprite?

 You must compile with `Profile` configuration.
 For example on Linux: